computational-cell-analytics/micro-sam/doc/annotation_tools.md

 Note that point prompts and box prompts can be combined.
 When you're using point prompts you can only segment one object at a time.
 With box prompts you can segment several objects at once.

-Check out [this video](https://youtu.be/ket7bDUP9tI) for a tutorial for the 2d annotation tool.
+Check out [this video](TODO) for a tutorial for the 2d annotation tool.

-We also provide the `image series annotator`, which can be used for running the 2d annotator for several images in a folder.
-You can start by clicking `Image series annotator` in the GUI, running `micro_sam.image_series_annotator` in the command line or from a [python script](https://github.com/computational-cell-analytics/micro-sam/blob/master/examples/image_series_annotator.py).

 ## Annotator 3D

 The 3d annotator can be started by
-- clicking `3d annotator` in the `micro_sam` GUI.
+- clicking `Annotator 3d` in the plugin menu.
 - running `$ micro_sam.annotator_3d` in the command line.
 Run `micro_sam.annotator_3d -h` for details.
 - calling `micro_sam.sam_annotator.annotator_3d` in a python script.
 Check out [examples/annotator_3d.py](https://github.com/computational-cell-analytics/micro-sam/blob/master/examples/annotator_3d.py) for details.